Backblaze/b2-sdk-python/README.md

 unit tests, run integration tests etc.

-The integration tests need a file in your home directory called `.b2_auth` that contains two lines with nothing on them but your account ID and application key:
+The integration tests need a file in your home directory called `.b2_auth` that contains two lines with nothing on them but your application Key ID and application key:

-     accountId
+     applicationKeyId
      applicationKey

 We marked the places in the code which are significantly less intuitive than others in a special way.
 To find them occurrences, use `git grep '*magic*'`.